christiangriset/redbox/README.md

 The field `Redbox.SendingInProgress` is exposed to help the user manage other operations during a send.

 **Note** An unsuccessful Send will keep the stream sealed.
-If you're absolutely sure you'd still like to write data to the stream, call `Unseal()` to reenable Pack.

-### Close() error (Requires s3-to-Redshift hookup)

-Close attempts to run a Send and seal off the stream for good.
-Once the box is closed, all above functions error with ErrBoxIsClosed.

-### CloseWithoutSending() error

-Closes the box without attempting to send.

 ### CreateAndUploadCustomManifest(manifestKey) error

 This is the primary utility for users not intending to utilize an s3-to-Redshift hookup.
 Once the package is sealed (and thus all data is flushed to s3), this creates a manifest in s3 with the custom manifest name.
+This will also seal the box.

 The user can then set off their own custom COPY commands utilizing this manifest.